KediDili/VanillaPlusProfessions/features.md

 ### Cycle Of Life
 50% chance to receive back a seed of a harvested non-regrowable crop.

-Note for Mod Authors: This talent doesn't act well with SpaceCore's YieldOverrides feature for Crops, this is due to SpaceCore and not me.
-Simply you wont get the seeds that this talent is supposed to give.

 ### Effloresence
 Reduces time flowers take to grow.[^5]